DanielEsprit/ps_excercise/README.md

 The Chuck Norris jokes are stored under the folder "/etc/chuck-norris/chuck-norris-data".
 The content pages and the joke storage locations are created on the install of the bundle.

+The chron job is set up to run on **PUBLISH ONLY** but the chron job can be enabled on author via "ChuckNorrisDataServiceImpl" config in system console.

 The service user "chuckserviceuser" is created making use of, ACS Commons Ensure user, which requires acs commons (>3.17.0) to be present on the running target instance for installation.

 Please refer to the **NOTES** and **BUILDING** sections on how to deploy.